-The Basic Plan for Gender Equality sets the basic direction of governmental policies and specific measures to be adopted to foster gender equality-related measures in a comprehensive and planned manner based on the Basic Act for Gender Equal Society, and the Cabinet decided on the Fourth Basic Plan in December 2015.
+The Basic Plan for Gender Equality sets the basic direction of governmental policies and specific measures to be adopted to foster gender equality-related measures in a comprehensive and planned manner based on the Basic Act for a Gender Equal Society, and the Cabinet decided on the Fourth Basic Plan in December 2015.

 This plan was formulated by attributing importance to dialogue with civil society.
-Specifically, it widely incorporates the public comments, 3,616 in total, and the results of the local public hearings held at six venues across the country with the participation of some 881 people, in addition to the results of discussions held proactively by experts from various fields.
+Specifically, it widely incorporates a total of 3,616 public comments, and the results of the local public hearings held at six venues across the country with the participation of some 881 people, in addition to the results of discussions held proactively by experts from various fields.